Skip to content

 Is Roosevelt University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Roosevelt University earn a median of $48,712, roughly in line with national averages for graduates.
+Ten years out, alumni of Roosevelt University earn a median of $48,712, roughly in line with the national average for college graduates.

 $42,896